uclahs-cds/package-ApplyPolygenicScore/README.md

 ### Recommended Workflow

-1. Convert PGS weight files to BED coordinate files.
+1. Convert PGS weight files to BED-formatted coordinate files.

     We recommend starting by filtering your input VCF for just the variants in your PGS weight files.
-Several software tools are available to do this, and most all require a coordinate BED file.
+Several software tools are available to do this, and most all require a coordinate file in BED format.
 A description of BED format can be found [here](https://bedtools.readthedocs.io/en/latest/content/general-usage.html).

     The function `import.pgs.weight.file` can be used to import your PGS weight files into R.
     The functions `convert.pgs.to.bed` and `combine.pgs.bed` can be used to make the conversion, and merge several BED dataframes into one, respectively.